One of the main reasons WordPress powers 40%+ of the web is its vast ecoystem.

-I'll continue to monitor the level of support over the comings months as SureCart is rolled out to more users.
+I’ll continue to monitor the level of support over the comings months as SureCart reaches wider adoption.

 Given the developer’s reputation, I don’t see support becoming an area of concern.

-The free version is really quite generous.
+The free version of SureCart is really quite generous.
 It has everything you need to start selling products and collecting payments on your website.

-A Pro version is expected to come out in either Q3 or Q4 2022, and will include more advanced features like order bumps, one click upsells, an affiliate platform and more.
+SureCart’s pro plans include more advanced features like order bumps, one-click upsells, product addons, multi-currency, an affiliate platform and more.

 🔥 Do I Recommend SureCart?

-ThriveCart has been great, but isn't WordPress-based and can sometimes feel disconnected from the rest of my website.
+Another alternative – ThriveCart – has served me well, but isn’t WordPress-based and can sometimes feel disconnected from the rest of your website.

 SureCart solves both of these issues, and provides an ecommerce experience that is simple, looks great, and is fun to use.